Equilibrium thermometry in the multilevel quantum Rabi model: Thermal sensitivity

+We consider the full light--matter MQRM as the thermometric probe.
+The probe is assumed to be brought into weak thermal contact with a sample or bath at temperature $T$ and allowed to equilibrate.
+Under the standard equilibrium-thermometry assumption that the probe--sample coupling thermalises the probe without appreciably renormalising its Hamiltonian, the equilibrated probe is well approximated by the Gibbs state of the MQRM Hamiltonian at the sample temperature,

-and set out to estimate the sample temperature $T$ from $\xi$ independent measurements on the probe.
+We set out to estimate the sample temperature $T$ from $\xi$ independent measurements on the probe.
 The statistical uncertainty of such estimates is tightly lower bounded by the Cramér--Rao bound and depends on the quantum Fisher information (QFI) $\mathcal{F}_T$ as \cite{PhysRevLett.72.3439}

 Since our probe is in the canonical Gibbs state, the optimal observable to estimate temperature is the system Hamiltonian $ \hat{H} $.
 The corresponding likelihood $ p(E\vert T) $ thus belongs to the exponential family and the Cramér--Rao bound becomes saturable even in a single shot ($\xi = 1$) \cite{kolodynski2014precision}.
 Thus, the QFI may be viewed as the ultimate indicator for the sensitivity of any thermometric scheme one may devise.
-For a probe in a canonical Gibbs state, like ours, the QFI is proportional to the energy variance \cite{PhysRevE.83.011109,Therm_3_optimal}, i.e.,
+For a probe in a Gibbs state, like ours, the QFI of the light--matter probe is proportional to its energy variance \cite{PhysRevE.83.011109,Therm_3_optimal}, i.e.,

 Equivalently, $\mathcal{F}_T = C(T)/T^2$, where $C(T)$ stands for heat capacity.
 Direct evaluation of the QFI through diagonalisation of the full Hamiltonian is expensive in large Hilbert spaces.
 We therefore take advantage of our adiabatic approximation to obtain a closed-form expression for the QFI.
-This not only allows us to numerically compute the QFI efficiently, but also helps us gain analytical insights into special cases.
+This approximation is expected to be reliable in the adiabatic regime $\omega_a/\omega_f\ll 1$, while outside outside of it, neglected inter-manifold couplings may lead to sizable deviations in the spectrum and, therefore, shift the positions and heights of the QFI peaks.
+The AA provides us with a tractable partition function that can be used to analyse how the bright and dark manifolds contribute separately to the thermal response.

 Assuming that we are within the range of validity of the AA, such that $\omega_a/\omega_f \ll1$, we build the partition function by adding the contributions from bright and dark manifolds (Eqs.~\eqref{AAbrightenergies} and ~\eqref{AAdarkenergies}) as